ChiefVishPat/missing-contract-legal-bot/README.md

 ## Features

 - Listens for `@legal-bot please review` mentions with file attachments
 - Downloads and parses contract files
+- Supports plaintext files (e.g., .txt, .md) as well as PDF and Word documents (.pdf, .docx, .doc).
 - Generates concise contract summaries via OpenAI's GPT models
 - Posts summary cards back to Slack
 - Opens a tracking issue on GitHub with the summary and file link

 ---

 ## Prerequisites

 - Python 3.8+ installed
 - A Slack workspace where you have permissions to install apps
 - A GitHub repository to store created issues
 - OpenAI API access

 ---